Job Search Masterclass Finding and Evaluating Opportunities

 Frequently Asked Questions: Stop Applying, Start Watching

 No. You look like someone who can solve their problem fast.
 A job opening means a team isn't working as well as it should because they don't have enough staff, and the manager is losing time or money because of it.
-By reaching out right away with a message about their specific needs, you aren't bothering them—you are saving them from having to look through hundreds of bad resumes.
+Reaching out quickly with a message about their specific needs isn't bothering them—it saves them from sorting through hundreds of unfocused resumes.
 Being fast shows you are serious and capable.
-Amateurs wait; smart people act quickly.

-Don't waste time searching for the perfect person; look for the person who controls the money for that department.
-If you can't find the direct manager, find the person who is two levels above that role, like the Department Head or VP.
+Skip the direct manager and contact the person two levels up—the Department Head or VP.
 Search LinkedIn for the company name plus the department title.
 If you message the VP with a note that says, "I just spoke with someone on your team about this role," they will immediately push your resume to the hiring manager.
 You then become a priority, not just another applicant.

-Definitely not.
-Going back to getting 100 bad alerts every day is just busy work that makes you tired.
-If your market watching only gives you three good leads, those are three very strong possibilities.
-Focus all your energy on those three.
-If you need more leads, don't make your job titles general.
-Instead, watch for Growth Signals.
-Set alerts for things like "Company X + New Office Opening" or "Company Y + Just Got New Money (Series C Funding)."
-These signals tell you a job is coming before it's even posted publicly.
+No. Going back to 100 generic alerts every day is just busy work.
+If your market watching gives you three strong leads, focus all your energy on those three.
+To get more volume without sacrificing quality, watch for Growth Signals instead.
+Set alerts for things like "Company X + New Office Opening" or "Company Y + Series C Funding."
+These signals tell you a job is coming before it's posted.
 That is how you beat everyone else.

 Change from Waiting for Jobs to Taking Action